Jedson Pinto

 I am an Assistant Professor of Accounting at the University of Texas at Dallas since 2020.

 I am a CPA (Brazil, inactive).
-I teach Fundamentals of Accounting Analytics.

 Before joining UTD, I held research and teaching assistant positions at the University of North Carolina at Chapel Hill and at FUCAPE Business School (Brazil).